RC0809/PerspectiveX/README.md

 ## 🚀 Overview

-PerspectiveX is a visual intelligence platform that transforms a single image into both:
+PerspectiveX is a visual intelligence platform that enhances understanding of objects from a single image by combining:

-* **Simulated multi-angle visualizations**, and
+* **Simulated multi-angle visualization**
 * **Multi-perspective contextual insights**

-Instead of showing a static view, PerspectiveX helps users understand **how an object would look from different angles** and **how it can be interpreted across multiple domains**.
+It allows users to explore how an object would appear from different viewpoints while also understanding it across technical, environmental, and user perspectives.

 ---

 ## ❗ Problem Statement

-* Single-view images provide limited understanding
+* Single-view images limit understanding
-* Existing tools focus on detection, not interpretation
+* Existing tools focus only on detection, not interpretation
-* No simple solution enables multi-angle visualization from one image
+* No simple system enables multi-angle visualization
 * Lack of contextual, multi-domain insights

 ---

 ## 💡 Solution

-PerspectiveX addresses these gaps by:
+PerspectiveX solves this by:

-* Simulating **multiple viewpoints** from a single image
+* Simulating **multiple views from a single image**
-* Providing **contextual insights** across different perspectives
+* Providing **contextual insights across domains**
-* Delivering an intuitive UI for exploration
+* Offering an intuitive and structured user interface

 ---

 ## 🔥 Core Innovation (USP)

-* 🔄 **Multi-Angle Simulation**
+* 🔄 **Multi-Angle Visualization**
-  Visualizes how an object would appear from different angles using predefined views
+  Simulates how an object would appear from different real-world perspectives

-* 🧠 **Multi-Perspective Intelligence**
+* 🧠 **Multi-Perspective Analysis**
-  Interprets the object across technical, environmental, and contextual dimensions
+  Provides insights across design, usability, sustainability, and safety

-* 📊 **Structured Output**
+* 📊 **Structured Intelligence Output**
-  Presents results in a clean, user-friendly format
+  Displays results in an easy-to-understand format

 ---

 ## ✨ Key Features

-* 🖼️ Image Upload & Processing
+* Image Upload & Processing
-* 🔄 Multi-Angle Perspective Simulation *(Prototype: predefined views)*
+* Multi-Angle View Simulation *(using predefined views)*
-* 🧠 Contextual Insight Generation *(simulated)*
+* Contextual Insight Cards
-* 📊 Structured Result Display
+* Interactive Result Visualization
-* 🕓 History Page
+* History Tracking
-* ⚙️ Settings Page
+* Settings Panel

 ---